 Life happens, and sometimes we outgrow the things we once thought we’d use forever.
 Wedding rings are no different.
-Whether you’ve gained some weight, gone through a divorce, or decided to renew your vows and get new wedding rings in the process, there might come a time when your current ring doesn’t do it anymore.
+Whether you’ve gained some weight, and the old one doesn’t fit or you’ve decided to renew your vows and get new wedding rings in the process, there might come a time when your current ring doesn’t do it anymore.

 What should you do with that old ring?
-The word “ring” might bring something to mind, but forget it, bro.
-Hopefully, you’d need a bigger size.
-But there are some fun things you can do that you might not think of.
+There are some fun things you can do that you might not think of.
 Let’s first consider the situations at hand and how those will influence your decision.

 Situations That Require Repurposing Your Ring

 Gaining weight can be a major frustration for some people.
 One of the most common reasons being that significant weight gain will require you to purchase all new clothing.
 And, in some situations, you might find your fingers getting a little thicker, too.
 Don’t let it get you down, though.
 We all put on a little weight as we age, and things change from life as we once knew it.
 Luckily, if you think your ring is getting a little tight, you can either repurpose it or considering ring resizing..
 We’ll get more into the method of how you can repurpose a wedding ring, but it will depend on what you want it to become.

 If you and your spouse have managed to wade through the roughest waters, you might feel an increased bond—one that is stronger than the day you got married.
 Such couples might like the idea of renewing their vows.
 And for good reason: You’ve grown with age into a new couple and new people.
 Renewing your vows is yet another proclamation of your love, tested by time, hardship, and more.